 Dear alumni and friends of the Department of History,

-Our Creighton Lecturer this year is Elsbeth Heaman of McGill University, who will be speaking about the complicated academic and political uses of “civilization” in Canada during the 1860s and their afterlife.
-Her Creighton Lecture will cap off a day-long conference co-sponsored by the Department of History and the Dictionary of Canadian Biography on the theme of The Other 60s: A Decade that Shaped Canada and the World.
-The conference will bring together scholars from across Canada to discuss the global context in which the Canadian federation emerged.
-It will also include a plenary talk on the Métis, treaty-making, and Confederation by Jean Teillet, a legal scholar and lawyer specializing in Indigenous rights and treaty negotiations, and author of a forthcoming history of the Métis Nation.
+The Other 60s: A Decade that Shaped Canada and the World: this was a daylong conference that brought together scholars from across Canada to discuss the global context in which the Canadian federation emerged.
+It included a plenary address on Métis, treaty-making, and Confederation by Jean Teillet, a legal scholar and lawyer specializing in Indigenous rights and treaty negotiations, and author of a forthcoming history of the Métis Nation.

 Canada By Treaty: Histories of a Negotiated Place